Skip to main content

 What are the NYSCEF mandatory pre-marking requirements under 22 NYCRR 202.34?

-What is the NYSCEF file size limit?
+What is the NYSCEF file size limit for exhibits?

 Prepare New York Court Exhibits in Minutes